StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 == Description ==

-**With an Online Selling Boost Comes [ATUM Actions Log Premium Add-on](https://www.stockmanagementlabs.com/addons/atum-action-logs/)** - fill the uncomfortable stock loss and organise the outside factors ATUM is equipped with complete set of recording tools.
+**With an Online Selling Boost Comes [ATUM Actions Log Premium Add-on](https://www.stockmanagementlabs.com/addons/atum-action-logs/)** - keeping track of any changes happening in your shop has never been easier.
+The Action Logs add-on supports all ATUM premium add-ons and all WooCommerce actions.

 **NEW IMPROVED ATUM 1.7**